kareemelbadry/gaiamock/README.md

 If everything works, this will create a compiled file gaiamock/kepler_solve_astrometry.so.
 If it didn't work, there is probably a problem with the linking of your GSL installation.

 (5) You are ready to go!
 Some basic functionality is demonstrated in the demo.ipynb notebook.

+A simple bash submission script to run on a cluster is provided in example_bash_submission.py.
+That reproduces Fig 13 of the paper.